 Buy Nothing.
 Give Freely.
 Share Creatively.

-The Buy Nothing Project began when two friends, Rebecca Rockefeller and Liesl Clark, created an experimental hyper-local gift economy on Bainbridge Island, WA.
-In just two and a half years, it has become a worldwide social movement, growing to over 280,000 members in 18 nations with 1300 groups and over 1700 volunteers.
-Our local groups form gift economies that are complementary and parallel to local cash economies; whether people join because they’d like to quickly get rid of things that are cluttering their lives, or simply to save money by getting things for free, they quickly discover that our groups are not just another free recycling platform.
+The Buy Nothing Project began when two friends, Rebecca Rockefeller and Liesl Clark, created an experimental hyper-local gift economy on Bainbridge Island, WA, in July, 2013.
+Since then, it has become a worldwide social movement, with groups in 44 nations.
+Local groups form gift economies that are complementary and parallel to local cash economies; whether people join because they’d like to quickly get rid of things that are cluttering their lives, or simply to save money by getting things for free, they quickly discover that our groups are not just another free recycling platform.
 A gift economy’s real wealth is the people involved and the web of connections that forms to support them.
 Time and again, members of our groups find themselves spending more and more time interacting in our groups, finding new ways to give back to the community that has brought humor, entertainment, and yes, free stuff into their lives.
 The Buy Nothing Project is about setting the scarcity model of our cash economy aside in favor of creatively and collaboratively sharing the abundance around us.

-We are a completely grass-roots volunteer-driven project with no funding to run this movement.
-Our reach relies entirely on the goodwill and generosity of our members, their time, their expertise, and talents.
+We are a completely grass-roots, all-volunteer project with no funding to run this movement.
+The reach of this movement is all thanks to individuals who set up communities and serve them as leaders, the people who volunteer their time as mentors and guides for other group leaders, and everyone who contributes their time, expertise, and talents.
+We follow a true gift economy model.
 We thank all of you for making this collaborative project what it is.